-UCB, Brussels, Belgium (www.ucb.com) is a global biopharmaceutical company focused on the discovery and development of innovative medicines and solutions to transform the lives of people living with severe diseases in immunology or neurology.
-With more than 7,500 people in approximately 40 countries, the company generated revenue of € 4.5 billion in 2017.
+UCB, Brussels, Belgium (www.ucb.com) is a global biopharmaceutical company focused on the discovery and development of innovative medicines and solutions to transform the lives of people living with severe diseases in immunology and neurology.
+With 7,500 people in approximately 40 countries, the company generated revenue of € 4.6 billion in 2018.
 UCB is listed on Euronext Brussels (symbol: UCB).
 Follow us on Twitter: @UCB\news